-Using the variable cutoff method, the change rates for the province and the four regions are included in Table F in Appendix 1.

-On average for the whole period, the regions are not substantially different from the provincial average, except for Labrador/Grenfell at 48.5%, although it is not clear whether this is a concern due to low volumes from that region.
-There is no obvious pattern of results when each region is examined on a year by year basis.
+Using the cutoff points in the clinical guideline, the change rates for the province and the four regions are included in Table F in Appendix 1.
+On average for the whole period, the regions are not substantially different from the provincial average of $xx^{9}{0}$ , except for Labrador/Grenfell at 48.5%, although it is not clear whether this is a concern due to low volumes from that region.